 - Repeat the procedure, for the entire area to be cleaned.
 If you see any paint color on the cloth, stop right away and allow the surface to dry.

-- Allow painting to dry completely before applying a fresh coat of varnish.
+- Allow the painting to dry completely before applying a fresh coat of varnish.

 Varnishing or Not Varnishing?

 Whether an acrylic painting should be varnished or not is an old dilemma.
-There are acrylic artist supporting either sides.
+There are acrylic artists supporting either side.

 While the varnishing is not necessary, I usually do it, both to add a protective layer to my paintings, and because I really like how it makes the painted surface shine homogeneously.

 It happens that, in my opinion, glossy varnish looks great and enhances my work.
 Ultimately it is every artist’s decision to ponder the pros and cons of varnishing and see if their work would benefit from it.

 After two days, the varnish on my acrylic painting still feels sticky - how can I correct this?

 Usually, acrylic varnish dries pretty quickly.
 However, I varnished some oil paintings with a varnish that was suitable for acrylics and oils, and it was sticky for longer than a week.

 My only suggestion would be to wait and let it dry.
 It will dry at some point.